How To Use A Pen Name When You Self-Publish Your Book

 However, in some cases, you may need to create a new account.

-But for the two most popular self-publishing providers, it is very easy to change your name for a new title.
+But for the two most popular self-publishing providers, it is very easy to change your name when you publish a new title.

 Publishing under a pen name on Amazon

-If you are publishing with Amazon Kindle Direct Publishing (KDP), using a pen name on Amazon is very easy.
+If you are publishing with Amazon Kindle Direct Publishing (KDP), using a pen name is very easy.

-All you need to do is add your new name as the author’s name in the Contributors section when you are preparing the book for publication.
+When preparing the book for publication, you need only add your new name as the author’s name in the Contributors section.

 Select it as the author, and it will show as the Primary Author.